Tight Revenue Gaps among Multi-Unit Mechanisms: Introduction

 {\bf AR vs.\ AP.} This revenue gap studies the relative power between the auction schemes and the pricing schemes, when the price discrimination is not allowed.
 The previously known results in the single-item case are shown in the next table.

-In the $k$-unit case, an asymptotically tight bound $1 / (1 - k^{k} / (e^{k} k!)) \approx 1 / (1 - 1 / \sqrt{2 \pi k})$ for i.i.d.\ regular buyers is shown in \cite[Section~4.2]{Y11} and \cite[Section~4.5]{H13}.
-Our new results settle the remaining pieces of the puzzle -- even though the i.i.d.\ assumption and/or the regularity assumption are removed, this revenue gap is still of order $1 + \Theta(1 / \sqrt{k})$.
+In the $k$-unit case, the tight bound $1 / (1 - k^{k} / (e^{k} k!)) \approx 1 / (1 - 1 / \sqrt{2 \pi k})$ for i.i.d.\ regular buyers is shown in \cite[Section~4.2]{Y11} and \cite[Section~4.3]{DFK16}.
+Our new results settle the remaining pieces of the puzzle -- even if the i.i.d.\ assumption and/or the regularity assumption are removed, this revenue gap is still of order $1 + \Theta(1 / \sqrt{k})$.

 {\bf SPM vs.\ AP.} This revenue gap investigates the power of price discrimination in the pricing schemes.
 Below we summarize the known results and our new results, in both the single-item case and the $k$-unit case.